dipsankar-sinha/Santali_Kaldi/README.md

-This is the Kaldi baseline script for Subtask 1 - Multilingual ASR for 6 Indian languages (Gujarati, Hindi, Marathi, Odia, Tamil, Telugu).
+This is the Kaldi baseline script for Subtask 1 - Multilingual ASR for Santali Language.

-The baseline model has been developed on the kaldi version compiled as of __Jan 31, 2021__.
+The baseline model has been developed on the kaldi version compiled as of __May 16, 2024__.

-**NOTE**: The Tamil, Telugu and Gujarati data were downsampled to **8kHz** (from 16kHz) before running the baseline recipe. **The baseline model is developed with all the audio data (of the 6 languages) at 8kHz.**
+**NOTE**: The Santali data were downsampled to **8kHz** before running the baseline recipe.

 To downsample an audio file to 8kHz, `ffmpeg` tool can be used as follows:

 ```bash
 ffmpeg -i source.wav -ar 8000 destination.wav
 ```
-where `source.wav` is the source audio file (at 16kHz in this case for Tamil, Telugu and Gujarati), and `destination.wav` is the destination audio file downsampled to 8kHz.
+where `source.wav` is the source audio file (at 16kHz in this case for Santali), and `destination.wav` is the destination audio file downsampled to 8kHz.

 ## Software Setup Instructions
 These recipes are built to work with [Kaldi](https://github.com/kaldi-asr/kaldi), an ASR framework.
 Please install Kaldi by following instructions in the README at https://github.com/kaldi-asr/kaldi.